 His jealousy towards his family.

 His poor choices that turned his subjects against him.

 He had been the biggest fool for following the Chancellor, never knowing of his grand schemes.
-All he had desired had been a place for himself, one that he called his own.
+All he had desired was a place for himself, one that he could call his own.
 And now, he no longer deserved any of that.

 “I’ll right my mistakes!”